toyinolape/SQLite/README.md

 ![Image](https://media.sproutsocial.com/uploads/2015/04/API_defined3-02.png)

 #### Flask:
 In this repo i created a flask application ([app.py](https://github.com/Josiah-Jovido/SQLite/blob/master/SQLite_studentdata/flask/app.py), [index.html](https://github.com/Josiah-Jovido/SQLite/blob/master/SQLite_studentdata/flask/templates/index.html)) using vscode, this was just a simple application that shows how to build basic API's.
-The buildt API was then connected to Postman.
+The built API was then connected to Postman.

+### Flappy App:
+From the profitability report released by the Finance department of xyz shipping company, it was observed that a lot of expenditure is being spent on safety equipments for passengers.
+The management therefore wants a suitable cost cutting strategy to resolve this crisis and balance the financial sheet.
+A memo has been sent to the Data analysis department to resolve this problem using Machine Learning.
+The management needs a user web interface where one can easily predict the survival rate of passengers according to their Age, Sex, and Embarked status.
+We are required to use Data manipulation, Machine learning, API and web development to tackle this task.

+#### Methodology:
+* Build the model
+* Build API
+* Build web page
+* Fit model into web page
+* Test on Postman
+* Get result from the web interface